MaxHalleran/tweeter/README.md

 v0.0.2 - Initial styling is finished.
 Now adding a character counter to the post creator

 v0.0.1 - Starting the project, first day of work

+## Focus

+-Tweets feel clunky being delivered
+-compose button needs some work
+-compose button functionality:
+  -hiding the 'new-tweet' element until the button is clicked -smoothly making the 'new-tweet' element appear -adding focus to the textarea in the new-tweet element -Html validation errors